Servings: 2 Total time: 15 minutes Difficulty: beginner

-I didn't have much left in the fridge apart from a few vegetables, some leftover rice and some eggs.
-Then I remembered typical dishes that Korean friends introduced us to when we lived in Singapore.
-Bibimbap is one of them .
-It is a complete and balanced Korean dish, which combines flavors, textures and colors.
-It consists of a bowl of rice garnished with various vegetables, beef (but I didn't add any), fried egg and topped with a spicy gochujang (Korean chili paste) sauce.
-It is naturally adaptable for a gluten-free version.
+I didn't have much left in the fridge except for some vegetables, leftover rice, and eggs.
+Then I remembered some typical dishes that Korean friends had introduced us to when we lived in Singapore.
+Bibimbap is one of them.
+It's a complete and balanced Korean dish that combines flavors, textures, and colors.
+It consists of a bowl of rice topped with various vegetables, beef (but I didn't use any), a fried egg, and a spicy gochujang (Korean chili paste) sauce.
+It's easily adaptable to a gluten-free version.
 Discover this balanced recipe, perfect for a healthy and delicious meal.

-Cooking time 15 mins Total time 15 mins
+Cooking time: 15 minutes Total time 15 minutes

 Difficulty: Beginner Servings: 2